LukeHeuser/notes/Java/java_basics.md

 The method parameters must be invoked in the same order and list as it comes with the same data type.

 Some programming languages call a mehtod that returns a value, a `Function`!
 And, a method that doesnt return a value, a `Procedure`.
 Rarely used for Java but can occur.

+## Method Overloading

+`Method Overloading` occurs when a *class* has multiple methods with the *same name*, BUT the methods are delcared with different parameters.